Anja585/pands-problem-sheet/README.md

 BMI2 = round (BMI1,2) # Rounds BMI to two decimal places
 print ("BMI is", BMI2) # prints the BMI
 ```
+### Code explanation
 Program asks the user to enter height and weight.
-Program then converts the data into an integers and performs the arithemtic operatins to get BMI.
+The program then converts the data into integers and performs the arithmetic operations to get BMI.
 Function round() is used to round the result to 2 decimal places.
 ### References
 1. BMI Calculator, Available at: https://www.calculator.net/bmi-calculator.html (Accessed: 8th February 2021).
 2. Python round() Function, Available at: https://www.w3schools.com/python/ref_func_round.asp#:~:text=The%20round()%20function%20returns,will%20return%20the%20nearest%20integer.
 (Accessed: 8th February 2021).